John le Carré: Israel and Palestine

 While researching The Little Drummer Girl, le Carré travelled through the region – including Lebanon – where he met Yasser Arafat.
-He recounts:“I have come … to put my hand on the Palestinian heart.”
-Arafat then seized le Carré’s hand, placing it on his chest.
+He recounts:"I have come … to put my hand on the Palestinian heart."
+Arafat then seized le Carré's hand, placing it on his chest.
 This experience enabled him to see the Palestinians as victims with legitimate claims, and not as merely terrorists.In a 1998 interview with Douglas Davis, Le Carré described Israel as "the most extraordinary carnival of human variety that I have ever set eyes on, a nation in the process of re-assembling itself from the shards of its past, now Oriental, now Western, now secular, now religious, but always anxiously moralizing about itself, criticizing itself with Maoist ferocity, a nation crackling with debate, rediscovering its past while it fought for its future."
 He declared: "No nation on earth was more deserving of peace—or more condemned to fight for it."

-In 2003, Le Carré criticized how neo-conservative influences and the Israel lobby shaped U.S. Middle East policy, implying that such manipulation fed continuous conflict.
-He said the novel was intended to show:"… neo-conservative group which is commanding the political high ground, calling the shots and appointing the State of Israel as the purpose of all Middle Eastern and practically all global policy."
-This frames Israel – not necessarily the nation, but its political positioning – as central to escalatory foreign policy trends fuelling instability.Le Carré emphasized both empathy and support:“I stood – and stand – wholeheartedly behind the nation-state of Israel … And wholeheartedly behind the peace process as the guarantor not only of Israel’s survival, but of the Palestinian survival also.”
+In 2003, Le Carré criticised how neo-conservative influences and the Israel lobby shaped U.S. Middle East policy, implying that such manipulation fed continuous conflict.
+He said the novel (Absolute Friends) was intended to show:"… neo-conservative group which is commanding the political high ground, calling the shots and appointing the State of Israel as the purpose of all Middle Eastern and practically all global policy."
+This frames Israel – not necessarily the nation, but its political positioning – as central to escalatory foreign policy trends fuelling instability.Le Carré emphasised both empathy and support:"I stood – and stand – wholeheartedly behind the nation-state of Israel … And wholeheartedly behind the peace process as the guarantor not only of Israel's survival, but of the Palestinian survival also."

 Personal life

-In 1954, Cornwell married Alison Ann Veronica Sharp.
-They had three sons. they divorced in 1971.
-In 1972, Cornwell married Valerie Jane Eustace, a book editor with Hodder & Stoughton who collaborated with him behind the scenes.
+In 1954, Cornwell married childhood friend Alison Ann Veronica Sharp.
+They had three sons: film producers Simon and Stephen Cornwell (who in 2011 jointly founded production company The Ink Factory, which has produced several TV series based on Cornwell's novels), and journalist Tim Cornwell (1962-2022) They divorced in 1971.
+In 1972, Cornwell married Jane Eustace, a book editor with Hodder & Stoughton who collaborated with him behind the scenes.
 They had a son, Nicholas, who writes as Nick Harkaway.
 Le Carré lived in St Buryan, Cornwall, for more than 40 years; he owned a mile of cliff near Land's End.
 The house, Tregiffian Cottage, was put up for sale in 2023 for £3 million.
 Le Carré also owned a house in Gainsborough Gardens in Hampstead in north London.